 While the benefits of edge computing are tremendous, developing, deploying, and operating your own edge computing environment is a major undertaking that requires a significant financial investment as well as deep technical expertise.
 Challenges include:

 Limelight Networks’ edge cloud services allow organizations to spend their time, effort, and money scaling their businesses instead of scaling the underlying infrastructure.
 We apply our experience in delivering latency-sensitive digital media to edge compute applications that demand the highest performance, regardless of locations or device type.
 We also collaborate with our customers to deploy their application close to the user or edge device, while maintaining compliance for country data sovereignty.

 Limelight provides the four most critical elements necessary in a successful edge compute solution:

 Limelight’s private network - one of the world’s largest - allows data to bypass the public internet and travel at high speed across the globe securely and reliably.
 Our ongoing investment in the development and optimization in all components of our network ensures industry-leading performance consistently, everywhere in the world.

-Limelight provides businesses with one-hop connectivity to 1,000+ global ISPs by leveraging over 100+ Points of Presence (PoPs).
+Limelight provides businesses with one-hop connectivity to 1,000+ global ISPs by leveraging about 130 Points of Presence (PoPs).
 Whether your users and devices are utilizing fixed broadband, wireless, or even emerging 5G connections, Limelight brings computing as close as possible with sub-second response times that reduce latency.

 With Limelight’s flexible compute options, customers can either rent compute resources in our data centers or deploy their own hardware.
 In addition to managing all aspects of data center operations for customers, our experts can help ensure compliance with regional data sovereignty regulations.